-- State a claim in which you declare the career choice that would be best for you. - □ Provide reasons for your claim.
-Include: - An analysis of how your career choice will affect the local, national, and/or global economies.
-Give at least one example. - An analysis of how the fluctuations in the economic system may affect your career choice.
-Give two or more examples. - ☐ Cite specific textual evidence from at least three credible sources that provide relevant information: - Cite your sources when you draw information from them: for instance, when you summarize, paraphrase, or quote, and when you refer to facts, figures, and ideas. - Provide complete publication information for each source in your bibliography or list of works cited.
+- □ State a claim regarding the effectiveness of a specific U.S. foreign policy and provide evidence in support of your claim. - Provide reason(s) for your claim, including an analysis of why the policy was implemented for national and/or international interests and considering two or more social science perspectives. - Provide evidence for your claim that supports your analysis of the effects of the policy, with discussion of: - o How the policy affected stakeholders in the United States. - How the policy provided benefits for other nations. - How the policy imposed costs on other nations. - Refer explicitly in the paper or presentation to three or more credible sources that provide relevant information: - Cite your sources when you draw information from them: for instance, when you summarize, paraphrase, or quote, and when you refer to facts, figures, and ideas. - Provide complete publication information for each source in your bibliography or list of works cited.